Prince-Hamza/betterguide/react-native/android/release apk/readme.md

 #### prerequisite
-environment setup for react native. path/to/jdk/bin and path/to/sdk/platform-tools should also be added to environment variables to use keytools service.
+yarn must be pre-installed with npm install -g yarn. environment setup for react native. path/to/jdk/bin and path/to/sdk/platform-tools should also be added to environment variables to use keytools service.